 Our wine is made from 100% Pinot Noir grapes.
 Depending on conditions, our grapes are harvested sometime from the last week in August to the first week in September.
 The grapes are de-stemmed and picked free of debris by hand.
 Fermentation takes place in stainless steel tanks, preferably after cold-soaking for a day or two.
-When the alcoholic fermentation and malolactic transformation are complete, the wine is racked into 225lt oak barrels (barrique) for 18 to 24 months of ageing.
-After barrel ageing the wine is bottled and aged an additional 6 to 12 months prior to releasing it.
+When the alcoholic fermentation and malolactic transformation are complete, the wine is racked into 225lt oak barrels (barrique) for 18 to 24 months of aging.
+After barrel aging, the wine is bottled and aged an additional 6 to 12 months prior to releasing it.

 Best served at 14 to 16° C (57 to 61° F)

 Complicated but Delicious: A Simple Guide to Pinot Noir (FOOD & DRINK Magazine)

 The grape has driven vintners crazy for centuries.
 Not only does it only grow in select climates, it is thin-skinned, relatively low-yielding, and susceptible to all kinds of diseases and pests.
 Is the torture worth it?
 Without a shadow of a doubt.